Toasterson/installer/sysconfig/README.md

 SysConfig is a service for configuring illumos systems.
 It provides a plugin-based architecture that allows different components to manage different aspects of system configuration.

+## KDL Configuration Support

+SysConfig now supports KDL (KDL Document Language) configuration files, providing a modern and expressive way to define system configurations.
+KDL files can be loaded at startup or watched for changes, making system configuration more dynamic and maintainable.

 ## Features

 - Plugin-based architecture for extensibility